There are several types of financial aid programs available:

 Tuition Payment Plans

-Several tuition payment plans operated by private, for-profit organizations not affiliated with the Law School are available to our students.
-These programs permit you to make tuition payments on a monthly basis.
-Plans vary by provider.
-These organizations are:
+A tuition payment plan operated by a private, for-profit organization not affiliated with the Law School is available to our students.
+This program permits you to make tuition payments on a monthly basis: